krishnr/JavaScript-cheat-sheet/README.md

 // or using the Object constructor: var myObj = new Object();

-// Keys are
-, but quotes aren't required if they're a valid
+// Keys are strings, but quotes aren't required if they're a valid
 // JavaScript identifier.
 Values can be any type including other objects. var myObj = {myKey: "myValue", "my other key": 4};